Thibault-Savenkoff/Meme-Truck/README.md

 # Meme Truck
-### It’s an English project, we have to do a presentation on our "Food Truck" but, I thought a website was better.
-(I thought)
+### It’s an English project, I wanted to make a website to ours "Food Truck" Project.

 ### You can acces to the web site by cliking [here].